charleslf2/visionner/README.md

 # visionner
-Visionner is a real world computer vision toolkit
+Visionner is a image dataset  toolkit

 #### Purpose of the package
-+ The purpose of this package is to provide machine learning engineer a real world computer vision toolkit
++ The purpose of this package is to provide machine learning engineer a image dataset toolkit

 ### Warning